Respect/Assertion/README.md

 // will throw an exception => 6 (the length of the input) must be between 10 and 15 Assert::lengthBetween('string', 10, 15);
 ```

-As can be seen the message shows not only the length of the input that failed
-the assertion but also the input itself.

 The `length` prefix can also be used with arrays and instances of [Countable][]: